Our Impact

 -

-As of June 2024, more than 195 active members participated in 11 CYCG teams across the Genesee-Finger Lakes Region.
-These team members engaged in 30 diverse projects, all aligned with the Genesee-FLX Climate Action Strategy.
-Efforts included advocating for county-wide composting, advancing clean heating and cooling campaigns, promoting carbon pricing, increasing tree planting initiatives, and improving walkability throughout local communities.
+As of June 2025, more than 217 active members participated in 13 CYCG teams across the Genesee-Finger Lakes Region.
+These team members engaged in 39 diverse projects, all aligned with the Genesee-FLX Climate Action Strategy.
+Efforts included promoting and advocating for walking and biking, implementing clean heating and cooling campaigns, planting a community orchard, facilitating educational opportunities on the relationship between zoning and climate change, and developing an EcoPark featuring a regenerative agriculture demonstration area, among other initiatives.

 -